Inspections, Compliance, Enforcement, and Criminal Investigations

 When samples of narcotic or controlled drugs are collected, the complete DEA Registration Number must be entered on the - RECEIPT FOR SAMPLES, given to the person from whom the samples were collected.

-Complete the FDA 484 carefully and completely.
-Include the trade and chemical name, strength, sample size, container size, lot, batch, or control number, manufacturer's name and address, district address and the sample number on the FDA 484 Receipt for Samples.
-See IOM 18.104.22.168.
-Use of the FDA 484 as a receipt for samples of these drugs has the approval of DEA.
+Concise completion of the FDA 484 for samples of narcotic or controlled drugs includes the trade and chemical name, strength, sample size, container size, lot, batch, or control number, manufacturer's name and address, district address and the sample number.
+See IOM 126.96.36.199.
+See IOM 188.8.131.52.
+Use of the FDA 484 as a Receipt for Samples of these drugs has the approval of DEA.
 (See reverse of FDA 484).

 Complete the blocks on the FDA 484 (Exhibit 4-5), Receipt for Samples, as follows: